Loans

 Private loans are non-federal, credit-based education loans borrowed from a private lending institution that must be repaid.
 The loans are typically issued in the student’s name with a required cosigner.
 The maximum amount a student may borrow is the cost of attendance minus any other financial aid or the maximum limit established by the lender.

-Families are encouraged to fully explore federal loan options, (e.g. Direct Subsidized, Direct Unsubsidized and Direct Parent PLUS Loans), before securing a private loan due to the benefits and consistencies that the federal loan programs provide.
+Given the interest rates and loan provisions, families are urged to fully explore federal loan options, (e.g. Direct Subsidized, Direct Unsubsidized and Direct Parent PLUS Loans), before securing a private loan.
 Funds are posted to the student’s account each semester following enrollment verification, which generally occurs after the second week of the semester.

 Selecting a private education loan and lender is a personal decision.
 The Office of Financial Aid strongly recommends researching private education loans and lenders before completing a loan application online or signing any loan paperwork.
 Research should include: a comparison of interest rates, fees, repayment terms, and the level of customer service provided by the lender.